 He is preceded in death by his wife, Betty Alice Gibson McLean and son Michael Eugene McLean.
 He is also preceded in death by his parents, his brothers Grady McLean, Earl McLean, and his sister Mary Ellen Saunders.
 He is survived by his brothers John McLean and James McLean.
 Eugene is survived by a daughter, Betty Gallagher and husband Ted of Simpsonville, Ky.; a son, John Robert (Bobby) McLean and wife Adelia of Central, SC ; grandchildren, Ben McLean of Raleigh, NC; Drew McLean and wife Mollie of Charleston, SC; Zachary Gallagher, Rachel Gallagher and Jamie Gallagher, all of Louisville, KY; and great-grandson Eli McLean of Charleston, SC.

-Funeral services will be conducted at 2:00 p.m.
+Funeral services were conducted at 2:00 p.m.
 Sunday at Beaver Dam United Methodist Church with the Rev. Terry Cornelius officiating.
-Burial will follow at Richmond County Memorial Park.
-The family will receive friends from 1:00 to 2:00 p.m. prior to the service at the church.
+Burial followed at Richmond County Memorial Park.
+The family received friends from 1:00 to 2:00 p.m. prior to the service at the church.

 Memorials may be made to Beaver Dam United Methodist Church, c/o Calvin Gibson, 702 McDonald Church Rd., Rockingham, NC 28379 or Richmond County Relay for Life, c/o American Cancer Society, 1901 Brunswick Ave., Suite 100, Charlotte, NC 28207.